Better Off Out

-Better Off Out (BOO) is the name of a non-party campaign that called for the United Kingdom (UK)'s withdrawal from the European Union (EU).
-It is run by The Freedom Association, a pressure group that describes itself as non-partisan, centre-right and libertarian, and has links to the Conservative Party, The Brexit Party and UK Independence Party (UKIP).
-The campaign was formed in 2006 and is based in Cheltenham, England.
+Better Off Out (BOO) was a non-party campaign that called for the United Kingdom (UK)'s withdrawal from the European Union (EU).
+It was run by The Freedom Association, a pressure group that describes itself as non-partisan, centre-right and libertarian, with links to the Conservative Party, The Brexit Party (now Reform UK) and the UK Independence Party (UKIP).
+The campaign was formed in 2006 and was based in Cheltenham, England.

 Supporters

-The patrons of the campaign include Lord Tebbit, the former Chairman of the Conservative Party as well as author Frederick Forsyth CBE and Professor Tim Congdon CBE, an economist and former UKIP PPC.
+The patrons of the campaign included Lord Tebbit, the former chairman of the Conservative Party as well as author Frederick Forsyth CBE and Professor Tim Congdon CBE, an economist and former UKIP PPC.

-Lord Weatherill, the former Speaker of the House of Commons, was also a patron of the campaign until to his death.
+Lord Weatherill, the former Speaker of the House of Commons, was also a patron of the campaign until his death.

 Members of Parliament

 Prior to the 2016 United Kingdom European Union membership referendum, Better Off Out was supported by a number of Conservative Members of Parliament including Peter Bone, Christopher Chope, David T C Davies, Philip Davies, Gordon Henderson, Philip Hollobone, David Nuttall, Heather Wheeler, Andrew Percy, Laurence Robertson and Richard Shepherd.
-There are a number of Conservative former members of parliament who supported Better Off Out.
+A number of Conservative former members of parliament supported Better Off Out, including Lady Ann Winterton, Sir Nicholas Winterton, John Biffen, Eric Forth, Sir Richard Body, Dr Bob Spink, and Jonathan Aitken.

 The former Labour MP for Great Grimsby, Austin Mitchell was also a supporter.
 There were a number of Democratic Unionist Party MPs and Members of the Northern Ireland Legislative Assembly, including their leader Peter Robinson and former leader Ian Paisley.
-Others include Gregory Campbell, Nigel Dodds, Jeffrey Donaldson, Dr. William McCrea, Ian Paisley, Jr., Jim Shannon, David Simpson and Sammy Wilson as well as prominent members of the smaller Traditional Unionist Voice, including William Ross and former MEP Jim Allister.
+Others included Gregory Campbell, Nigel Dodds, Jeffrey Donaldson, Dr. William McCrea, Ian Paisley, Jr., Jim Shannon, David Simpson and Sammy Wilson as well as prominent members of the smaller Traditional Unionist Voice, including William Ross and former MEP Jim Allister.

-Former UKIP MP Douglas Carswell, and former MP Mark Reckless, are signatories.
+Former UKIP MP Douglas Carswell and former MP Mark Reckless were signatories.

 Members of the European Parliament

-The Conservative MEPs at the time of the referendum David Campbell-Bannerman, Roger Helmer (who has since left the Conservative party and joined UKIP) and Daniel Hannan had also signed.
+The Conservative MEPs at the time of the referendum David Campbell-Bannerman, Roger Helmer (who subsequently left the Conservative party and joined UKIP) and Daniel Hannan also signed.

 Academics and artists

-Other non-nolitical supporters include the academics Ruth Lea, Patrick Minford and Alan Walters.
+Other non-political supporters included the academics Ruth Lea, Patrick Minford and Alan Walters.